klport/Stevie-s-Profile-Card-/README.md

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

-You will find all the required assets in the `/images` folder.
+If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro). l the required assets in the `/images` folder.
 The assets are already optimized.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.